tengchn/Mugen-UMAP/README.md

                         Input ANNOVAR zip file or ANNOVAR directory directly. [required] -p PATIENT, --patient PATIENT
                         Input patient information metadata file.
 If there is a patient ID or sample ID column, it should be placed in the first column. [required]
+  --variant_type {nonsynonymous,all}
+                        Type of variants to process: "nonsynonymous" for nonsynonymous SNVs, "all" for all variants (default=nonsynonymous).
   --min_cells MIN_CELLS
                         Minimum number of cells for filtering (default=3).
   --min_genes MIN_GENES